-Texas lets filers use either the federal exemption system or Texas's state exemption system, so you'll have two homestead amounts to choose between.
+Texas lets filers use either the federal exemption system or Texas's state exemption system.
 However, you can't mix exemptions from both lists, so you'll want to select the system that will protect your most important assets.

 Federal Homestead Exemption |